Axor58/ONE_VehicleLocks/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the BSD 2-Clause License.
+See `LICENSE.md` for more information.